Serving from 4pm - 12am Monday-Thursday, until 1am Friday & Saturday.

 House made ice cream: Mango, Durian, Thai Tea, Thai Coffee, or Vanilla-Bourbon.
 Rich, creamy and very flavorful.
 We hold our own on Division street with this ice cream!

 Fine Print: We use peanuts, shrimp, meat, cage-free eggs, sugar, salt, wheat & dairy products in our preparations.
 We buy local and natural when possible and practical.
 If you have allergies or fears, ask for a list of ingredients.
 Please, no substitutions.
 Plate charge of $2/person will be charged for desserts supplied by customer.
 Due to outrageous merchant fees, a minimum purchase of $10 is mandatory for credit and debit cards.
 We will split payments with up to 3 cards, after which there will be a $1 charge for each additional card.
 We do not accept prepaid debit cards.
 Sorry and thanks for understanding!
-Unpaid tabs will be closed to the card number the tab was opened under.
+Unpaid tabs will be closed to the pre-authorized credit card with an added 15% gratuity.
 PS: Corkage fee for BYOB wine is $10 per bottle, $3 per 12oz beer and $6 per 750ml beer